RDel-Medico/Wolfenstein/README.md

 * To run the program on Windows :
 Go under the version you choosed to run and execute the main.exe (./Wolfenstein-main/windows-amd64_[HQ/LQ]/main.exe)

+### Help

+* The generation of the map is totally random (maybe i will implement a proper maze generator in a later update), so it's common to be in weird situation when you appear such as being in a 1 by 1 room, don't hesitate to go in the 2D representation (the key to do that is shown on screen).
+And reload the programm if you are stuck.

 ## Authors

 Created by Rémi Del Medico